AdvancedServicesEngineeringFudan2018/MTB/docs/PlatformServices.md

 * Data Missing: machine learning or econometrics (*e.g.* time series) methods to stimulate them
 * API errors: *e.g.* if Baidu Map APIs are broken, we can use Amap APIs instead.

+## Monitoring
+* Database: MongoDB has its own backup and monitoring method [here](https://docs.mongodb.com/manual/administration).
+* Server: AWS itself has a monitoring web service and show visiting data online.
+* Human Services: Each buildings have a unique administrator, and he or she can determine which rooms should be open to students.

 # platform services in our scenario:

 ![P&S](architecture.png)